router-resources/Router-Nitro-CookBook/[Module 3]Introduction to Router Nitro & its Statistics.md

 ### Statistics Of Router Nitro

-- At the time of writing, 6200+ transactions have been made on the mainnet of Router Nitro, with a traffic of more than 1130 unique users.
+- At the time of writing, 27760+ transactions have been made on the mainnet of Router Nitro, with a traffic of more than 1130 unique users.

-- Within 20 days of launch, 110+ assets have been bridged with a total volume of transactions of $4.8M.
+- Within just 25 days of launch, 110+ assets have been bridged with a total volume of transactions of $17.57M.

 - To learn more about the current statistics, click [here](https://explorer.routernitro.com/).